-Walking into the My Son Temples complex we walked straight into a Buddhist monk.
-We had a deep conversation about his journey to enlightenment in the temples of south east Asia.
-This is one of the reasons why this was one of my favourite places that I visited in Vietnam.
+Walking into the My Son Temples complex we walked straight into a Buddhist monk, who was contemplating some of the ruins nearest the entrance to the site.
+We had an interesting conversation about his journey to enlightenment in the temples of south east Asia, and left him there to ponder as we headed off inside the complex on our own journey, to what would end up being one of my favourite places which we visited in Vietnam.

 Going over my old Vietnam 2 week trip post, I realised I have a whole wealth of photos and experience to share about places in more detail.

 Since this was one of my favourite sites I thought I would start with the afternoon trip which we did to the My Son Temples.

 We visited this group of ancient temples during our short few day stay in the nearby town of Hoi An.

 Craig and I actually hadn’t heard of the My Son temples before, but someone else in our group had suggested going on our free afternoon and we thought that it sounded pretty cool, so opted to join in with this.